 Pay on time.
 Trust is a major component of the business owner-virtual assistant relationship.
-This trust is a two-way street.
 You should feel like you can trust your VA to get the work done, and your VA should trust you to pay on time.

 If it’s not working…